monomere/pshine/README.md

 You can do the steps below manually, but there's a bash script that does them for you.
 Make sure to check the contents of the script before running it.

-> **NB:** if the script is different from the README, trust the script because I might've
-> forgotten to update the README.

 ```bash
 ./setup.sh
 ```